Anglo-Dutch wars: Later wars

 During the French Revolutionary and Napoleonic Wars, France reduced the Netherlands to a satellite state and finally annexed the country in 1810.
 In 1797 the Dutch fleet was defeated by the British in the Battle of Camperdown, but an Anglo-Russian invasion of Holland in 1799 was less successful.
 France still considered both the extant Dutch fleet and the large Dutch shipbuilding capacity very important assets.
 The Dutch navy was supposed to take part in the planned invasion of the United Kingdom.
 To this end a large flotilla of flat-bottomed boats was built in the Batavian Republic, that had to be transported over sea to Boulogne.
 This was successful, but after the Battle of Trafalgar France gave up its attempt to match the British fleet, despite a strong Dutch lobby to this effect.

-Britain also invaded several Dutch colonies, firstly in the Americas - Essequibo was captured in 1803 and Suriname was taken the following year.
+Britain also invaded several Dutch colonies, firstly in the Americas – Essequibo was captured in 1803 and Suriname was taken the following year.
 Following their victory at Trafalgar, Britain was now able to strike Dutch colonies elsewhere at will.
 The Cape Colony was captured in Southern Africa in January 1806.
 The Dutch territories in the Caribbean were all taken by 1807 including the largest island, Curaçao.
 The Dutch East Indies was the only area left to be taken.
-Starting with the first Java campaign of 1806–1807 which saw the Royal Navy defeating the Dutch fleets to ensure British dominance in the region.
+This began with the first Java campaign of 1806–1807, which saw the Royal Navy defeat the Dutch fleets and establish British dominance in the region.

 After the incorporation of the Netherlands in the French Empire in 1810, the British that year captured the Spice Islands during a six-month campaign.
 A year later saw the final conquest of the Dutch East Indies with the seizure of the whole of Java during a month-long campaign.
 With the signing of the Anglo-Dutch Treaty of 1814, Britain returned all those colonies to the new Kingdom of the Netherlands, with the exception of the Cape, Ceylon, and part of Dutch Guyana.
 Some historians count the wars between Britain and the Batavian Republic and the Kingdom of Holland during the Napoleonic era as the Fifth and Sixth Anglo–Dutch wars.